rsksmart/devportal/docs/04-resources/06-guides/rsk-cli/command.md

 ## Checking Your Wallet Balance

-The balance command in the RSK CLI allows for viewing the amount of RBTC in your wallet on the Rootstock network.
+The balance command in the Rootstock-CLI allows for viewing the amount of RBTC in your wallet on the Rootstock network.
 This command supports both Mainnet (live network) and Testnet (testing network).
 Always make sure to use the correct network to avoid any confusion.

 <Tabs>